davidlgj/elgato-keylight-air-tui/README.md

  * Needs to take ip address of light since I have a some network "challenges" and the light is behind a NAT
  * Must work on both Mac OS X (untested) and Linux since I'm forced to use Mac at work.

+## Thanks

+Thanks to @adamesch for his repo documenting the API of the lamp, https://github.com/adamesch/elgato-key-light-api

 ## License

 Copyright (c) David Jensen <david.lgj@gmail.com>